diazod/git-prune/README.md

 ## Usage

-You can performe the removal just by writing the command
+You can perform the removal just by writing the command
 ```bash
 gprune <branch name>
 ```